Connect with us

 A low cost prefab house

-A low cost prefab house.
+A low-cost prefab house.
 PHOTO | COURTESY

-High cost of land and a scarcity of cheap building materials have complicated matters for the prospective homeowner seeking to build cheaply in Kenya.
+The high cost of land and a scarcity of cheap building materials have complicated matters for the prospective homeowner seeking to build cheaply in Kenya.

-Indeed, the average price of a low cost three-bedroom house, considered to be the ideal size for most families is Sh4.8 million, which is out of reach for most people.
+Indeed, the average price of a low-cost three-bedroom house, considered to be the ideal size for most families is Sh4.8 million, which is out of reach for most people.

 Luckily, building a house cheaply in Kenya is possible for those who implement the many low-cost building ideas that are readily accessible in the marketplace.